Comparison of generalised additive models and neural networks in applications: A systematic review: Performance metric analysis

-From the model output, the datasets of unknown sample size have a positive main effect on the log RMSE ratio ($\hat{\beta}$ = 1.25, SE = 0.35) and a negative interaction with year ($\hat{\beta}$ = $-0.10$, SE = 0.03).
-Thus, at the 2011 baseline, neural networks outperform GAMs for datasets with unknown sample size relative to the reference category (small).
-However, the advantage significantly reduces over time; in any case, there is little practical implication here, as it is unclear how the datasets of unknown size differ from those where the sample size is reported.
+We also see from Table \ref{tab:full_model} that datasets of unknown sample size have a positive main effect ($\hat{\beta}$ = 1.25, SE = 0.35) and a negative interaction with year ($\hat{\beta}$ = $-0.10$, SE = 0.03), both statistically significant.
+Thus, at the 2011 baseline, neural networks appear to outperform GAMs in datasets with unknown sample size relative to the reference category (small), with this effect reducing over time.
+However, there is little practical implication here, as it is unclear how the datasets of unknown size differ from those where the sample size is reported.

-The ICC is high (0.77), indicating substantial between-paper variability and supporting the appropriateness of a mixed-effects model.
-The addition of covariates to the model does not explain the variation across papers.
+The ICC is high (0.77), indicating substantial between-paper variability and supporting the appropriateness of a mixed-effects model in our analysis.
+It is possible that the large variability between papers could be explained by unreported features within papers that may influence model performance, e.g., data preprocessing and optimisation settings (see Section \ref{sec: unrecorded variables}).

-\subsubsection{AUC metric analysis}
+\subsection{AUC metric analysis}

 The AUC analysis included 111 observations from 37 papers.
 No outliers were identified, and all data points were included in the analysis.
-For neural network complexity, the large category was not represented in the data and hence omitted from the model.
-Small and medium categories were merged due to the minimal observations in each, and hence small/medium was used as the reference level.
+For neural network complexity, the ``Large'' category was not represented in the data and hence omitted from the model.
+The ``Small'' and ``Medium'' categories were merged due to the minimal observations in each, and hence ``Small/Medium'' was used as the reference level.

 Table~\ref{tab:full_model} presents the estimates from the AUC model, including all covariates and pairwise interactions with time.
 The intercept is not statistically significant $\hat{\beta_0} = -1.81$ (SE = 1.61), so that, like with RMSE, there is no overall direction to the performance results, i.e., neural networks being better than GAMs, or vice versa.
 However, we see that sample size and the number of predictors, along with their pairwise interactions with time, do have statistically significant effects, relative to the reference categories.